Factors of Emotional Abuse in Nursing Homes

 - Loses interest in favorite hobbies or activities

 - Withdrawal or refusal to interact with others

 - Lashes out with random aggression

 - Nervousness or anxiousness

 - Unrelated mumbling, sucking or making repetitive motions

 Steps to Take if Your Loved One Is Being Abused

-We offer a free consultation to discuss your claim and do not charge for our services until we successfully obtain compensation on your loved one’s behalf.
+We offer a free and confidential consultation – at no obligation to you – to discuss your claim.
+We do not charge for our services until we successfully obtain compensation on your loved one’s behalf.